roncewind/NNPlayground/NN-framework/ONNX/README.md

 - ✅  🔝 Print or log top-1 / top-3 predicted class labels
 -     📉 Measure inference time per sample
 - ✅  🔁 Loop over a batch of CSV inputs
--     🚀 Use ONNX Runtime with GPU (CUDA EP) for acceleration
+-     🚀 Use ONNX Runtime with GPU (CUDA EP) for acceleration???
--     📦 Package as a CLI tool for quick inference from the terminal
+-     📦 Work on CLI options for the embedded examples: output file name, input filename, others???